A Comprehensive Study of Governance Issues in Decentralized Finance Applications: Methodology

 An audit report contains the issues found by experts in one project, and we need to extract each issue.
-We develop a PDF parser and an HTML parser to convert raw audit reports into text format.
-Furthermore, we remove invalid text characters and then parse these texts into the JSON format that contains the following keys, \textit{title}, \textit{severity}, \textit{recommendation}, \textit{status}, and \textit{description} of each issue.
-The extraction leads to a total of 26,037 issues, as shown in the last column of \tabref{resource_audit_reports}. \figref{severity_count} illustrates the severity distribution of all issues.
-Most issues are labeled \textit{high}, \textit{medium}, \textit{low} and \textit{information} in terms of severity. \figref{status_issues} shows the resolution status distribution of all issues.
-The last bar means that the status of the issues is not known, but it does not mean that these issues are not yet fixed.
-However, we can still conclude that most (2/3) of the issues have been fixed or acknowledged by the developers.
-The numbers of pending, unfixed, and declined issues are small.
+We implemented a PDF parser and an HTML parser to convert raw audit reports into text format.
+Furthermore, \revise{we remove invalid text characters and then parse these texts into JSON format according to the different audit sections}, \textit{title}, \textit{severity}, \textit{recommendation}, \textit{status}, and \textit{description} of each issue.
+The extraction leads to a total of 26,037 issues, as shown in the last column of \tabref{resource_audit_reports}. \figref{severity_count} illustrates the severity distribution of all issues. \revise{35\% of the issues are labeled \textit{high} and \textit{medium} in terms of severity, which means the development team heavily depends on the audit to find the serious problems.} \figref{status_issues} shows the resolution status distribution of all issues.
+We can conclude that most of the issues have been fixed~(34.89\%) or acknowledged~(27\%) by the developers.
+However, acknowledgment does not mean that the development team will fix these issues. \revise{If we compare the Fixed and Ack bars in \figref{status_issues}, many serious issues are acknowledged~(Ack) but not fixed.
+The reason behind it may be interesting but is beyond the scope of this work.}